tanmayaron/Rock-paper-scissor/README.md

-# Rock-paper-scissor
+# rock-paper-scissors
-A simple game of Player vs computer of Rock, paper and scissor
+A simple rock paper scissors game which can be played with computer.